Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Jan if you need privacy-conscious users wanting a simple local ai chat app.
-Choose Open WebUI if you prioritize teams wanting a private, self-hosted ai chat interface.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
 Open WebUI scores higher in user reviews (4.5 vs 4.3).
 Both offer free tiers — try each before committing.

 Jan